Kevin-Morales/EF-Core-Research-Paper/README.md

    5. Additional tools, such as migrations.
 3. A survey of ORM's:
    1. Hibernate, written in Java.
-   b.
-SQL Alchemy, written in Python.
+   2. SQL Alchemy, written in Python.
    3. ODB, written in C++.
    4. PHP and JavaScript equivalents.
    5. Miscelaneous (Rust, Go, ETC.).